 Alexandria, 48 miles from the S/F: Best Western or La Quinta

 We have a cabin reserved and many of you have contacted me pertaining to wanting a space…you’re in!
 There is plenty of space left for any others wanting to go to winter camp with us!!!!
-The cabin is called a “group camp” which means it is a few cabins full of bunk beds, has 1 full bathroom & kitchen.
+The cabin is called a “group camp” which means it is a number of cabins full of bunk beds, has a number of full bathrooms and showers with HOT water, & kitchen.
 The kitchen has pots and pans etc., but YOU MUST BRING YOUR OWN TOWELS, LINENS AND PILLOWS.
 I find a sleeping bag is easy in these situations.
 You will be sharing these cabins with MANY others.
 The cabin IS within the park.
-Take a look at the Cajun Coyote web page for the map of the park with respective group camp and start/finish pavilion location. http://forgeracing.files.wordpress.com/2012/09/cajun-coyote-chicot-state-park-map.jpg Beds will rent for $15 PER NIGHT, PER PERSON.
+Take a look at the Cajun Coyote web page for the map of the park with respective group camp and start/finish pavilion location. http://forgeracing.files.wordpress.com/2012/09/cajun-coyote-chicot-state-park-map.jpg Beds will rent for $25 PER NIGHT, PER PERSON.
 I have the cabin Fri & Sat night.
 PLEASE honor your fee for staying at the cabin by paying me Friday night or when you arrive Saturday AM.
 I will remind you.
 Cash or check are fine…For you more independent-minded adventurers, consider hanging out in the Park (which means you’ll want to either stove your own food or plan to drive to Ville Platte or Opelousas).
 Check out the Chicot State Park web site in case you may want to see what else is available in the park itself (camping, other cabins, etc).

 The answer is: “I don’t know”.
 This time of year in Louisiana can be muggy, hot, and humid, or in the wet 30’s.
 The weather may even change in a few hours (most definitely from hot to cold) this time of year.
 My suggestion is to bring BOTH hot and cool weather running clothes.
 It’s obviously better to shed or not use, then to wonder why the “F” you left your other gear in your closet.
 Also keep checking the weather because we know meteorologists are always right!
 Bahahahahaha Well thats all for now.
 Cant wait to meet you and play in the woods with all you dirty kids.
 I’m sure with your responses and with me re-reading what is sent, that there will be a subsequent email.
 Start packing those bags!